3tty0n/make-pdf-from-images/README.md

 ## Usage

-Add some image files to the current dicectory and execute the command below.
+Add some image files to the `image/` dicectory and execute the command below.

 ``` bash
 $ ./mkpdf.sh <filename>